NotCompsky/rscraper/README.md

 To install the `rtagger` browser addon, you do not need to install any of these packages, only [the addon (or Javascript script)](tagger) is necessary.
 Only the server needs to run the following packages.

-## Ubuntu and other Debian-based systems
+## Ubuntu, Raspbian, and other Debian-based systems

 First install libcompsky: